 People with probable or confirmed MPX should immediately isolate until all blisters or sores have healed and a fresh layer of skin has formed to prevent further spread of the disease.
 If you are a suspected case, you should isolate until you return a negative result.

-Healthcare providers with inpatients in acute settings with confirmed or probable MPX should isolate them in a room with a private bathroom.
+Patients in acute or inpatient settings with confirmed or probable MPX should be isolated in a room with a private bathroom.

 Please refer to the current treatment guidelines by the Australian Department of Health